Rodri: 2018–2021: First international tournaments

-2022–2023: 2022 FIFA World Cup and 2023 UEFA Nations League
+2022–2023: World Cup and Nations League title

 Rodri was included in Spain's squad for the 2022 FIFA World Cup and was used as a central defender.
 He played the full 90 minutes in Spain's three Group E matches, where they won 7–0 against Costa Rica, drew 1–1 with Germany and lost 2–1 to Japan.
 In the round of 16, he played 120 minutes of the team's 0–0 draw with Morocco, as La Roja were eliminated after losing 3–0 in the penalty shootout.
+Throughout the tournament, Rodri broke compatriot Xavi's 2010 record for most passes completed in a single edition of the World Cup (599), completing 638 out of 684 attempted passes, with a 93% success rate.

 After the international retirement of Sergio Busquets on 16 December 2022, Rodri succeeded him as Spain's midfield pivot.
 On 28 March 2023, he captained the team for the first time in their second UEFA Euro 2024 qualifier, where they lost 2–0 to Scotland at Hampden Park.

 In June 2023, Rodri was named as Player of the Finals for the 2023 UEFA Nations League Finals.
 He started in both the semi-final against Italy and the final against Croatia, the latter of which Spain won via a penalty shootout, with Rodri scoring his spot kick.
 He was named the best player of the tournament.

 On 26 March 2024, Rodri captained Spain for the second time in a friendly match against Brazil.
 He scored his second and third senior international goals in the 3–3 draw, both from penalty kicks.

-UEFA Euro 2024
+UEFA Euro 2024 title

 In June 2024, Rodri was named in Spain's squad for UEFA Euro 2024 in Germany.
 In the team's final warm-up match – a 5–1 win over Northern Ireland in Mallorca – he won his 50th cap for Spain.

 In the team's opening match of the tournament, he played 86 minutes before being substituted for Martin Zubimendi as La Roja beat Croatia 3–0 at Berlin's Olympiastadion.

 Rodri helped Spain reach and win the UEFA Euro 2024 final with an outstanding tournament performance, as he was awarded the best player of the tournament, scoring one goal, and having a 92% passing accuracy.
 Spain defeated England 2–1 to secure their fourth European championship.
 In addition, he became one of 12 players who won both youth and senior Euro titles, alongside his teammates Nacho, Ferran Torres, Álvaro Morata and Mikel Merino.

 During Spain's celebrations of their Euro 2024 victory over England, Rodri and Spanish captain Álvaro Morata were filmed chanting "Gibraltar is Spanish".
 The chants were labelled "rancid", "discriminatory" and "hugely offensive to Gibraltarians" by the Government of Gibraltar, and led to an official complaint to UEFA by the government and the Gibraltar Football Association.
 After an investigation was opened on 19 July, Rodri and Morata were formally charged under Article 11 of UEFA on 23 July.
 The pair were given a one match ban.